The King's Quest Companion: Reception

 The editors of Computer Gaming World reviewed the book and stated that "A final comment on the book itself must be that The King's Quest Companion is more than a hint book and more than a reference work, it is... well, a companion.
 We suggest that readers will get even more out of the fine adventure series if they play the games (or replay them) with this book beside them."

-Gaming publications praised the book's narrative approach as a significant departure from typical hint books.
-One reviewer noted that Spear "skilfully weaves and elaborates on Roberta Williams' stories about the world of Daventry, transforming a mere clue book into an entertaining story."
-Zero similarly praised the "semi-fiction format" and described the book as "well-written and fascinating" with humor throughout.
+Reviewers described the book's narrative approach as a departure from typical hint books.
+Page 6 noted that Spear "skilfully weaves and elaborates on Roberta Williams' stories about the world of Daventry, transforming a mere clue book into an entertaining story."
+Zero praised the "semi-fiction format" and described the book as "well-written and fascinating" with humor throughout.

-Both reviews highlighted the book's dual structure as a key strength.
-The narrative walkthrough approach prevented accidental spoilers, with one reviewer noting "there is little chance of unintentionally reading more than you need to know and spoiling the fun," unlike standard walkthroughs.
-Zero praised this same flexibility, describing how readers could choose between "semi-fiction method" narratives and the more direct "Easy Way Out" section.
+Both reviews commented on the book's dual structure.
+Page 6 wrote that, with the narrative format, unlike standard walkthroughs, "there is little chance of unintentionally reading more than you need to know and spoiling the fun," while Zero described how readers could choose between the "semi-fiction method" narratives and the more direct "Easy Way Out" section.

-The encyclopedia section received particular acclaim.
-One reviewer found "An Encyclopedia of Daventry" the "most intriguing" section for quick reference, while Zero noted the encyclopedia's humorous presentation of Daventry's people and items.
-Reviews concluded that this would be their preferred choice among King's Quest hint books and called it "a must for any King's Quest fan."
-The only criticism targeted the book's substantial physical size, with Zero joking that readers would "need a fork-lift truck to pick the thing up."
+Both also praised the encyclopedia: Page 6 found "An Encyclopedia of Daventry" the "most intriguing" section for quick reference, and Zero noted its humorous presentation of Daventry's people and items.
+Page 6 said the book would be their preferred choice among King's Quest hint books, and Zero called it "a must for any King's Quest fan."
+Zeros one criticism was the book's physical size, joking that readers would "need a fork-lift truck to pick the thing up."